GroupEat/groupeat-api/workbench/groupeat/documentation/src/resources/api-docs-introduction.md

 ### Data scope

 In order to be able to send meta-data (like pagination for example) in a response, the main data of interest is wrapped in the scope of the `data` sub-object.
 It means that, when sending a GET request with the intend of receiving a single resource from the API, its attributes will not be in the response body root but instead in the `data` sub-object.

 For instance an id field in a `$response` variable should be accessed like this: `$response['data']['id']`.

 This `data` scope will not be repeated in the responses below for the sake of simplicity.

+### Include query parameter

+Some GET routes accept an `include` parameter in their query string.
+It is used to load and insert resource relations in the repsonse body so that you don't have to make a second (or more) request to retrieve it.
+When this behavior is available, the route parameters will indicate it as well as which relations can be included.
+Use a `,` to list relations and a `.` to include nested relations when possible.

+Example: /books?include=author,publishers.somethingelse

+Included relations' data is accessible under another `data` scope.